 For my second trip to Fez, Adam and I went for a romantic overnight.
 En route, we stopped at Volubilia Winery and met friends for fabulous tasting and lunch, and then continued to the Volubilis roman ruins, which are superb (more in a future post).
 From there we continued on an hour to Fez, through the mountain town of Moulay Idris and onto a road with stunning views, like this view of the mountain-fringed Sidi Chahed lake.

 There was no way in hell we’d be able to find our riad – remember the old city’s winding pedestrian roads make no sense at all – so we parked in a lot, called our riad and they sent someone to lead us back to our hotel.
 This is how you do things in Fez.
 We’d learn this later when we tried to walk ourselves, like fools, to our dinner at Nur.
 The alleys spoked out from our riad door and we hit four dead ends, each time coming back to our riad door.
 Finally, we paid a guy to lead us to the restaurant.
-Nur was a very cool experience.
 The place was started by a guy who grew up not far from me in Michigan, and it’s helmed by a female chef, Najat Kaanache.
 Nur wowed us.
 Its high-concept tasting menu was visually gorgeous and actually delicious too.
 And they did a vegetarian menu for me that was every bit as creative as my husband’s non-veg menu.
 At $75 a person, it was cheap as far as tasting menus go, but of course we paid more for the wine pairings.

 The restaurant provided us a guide who lead us through all the winding alleys back to the doorstep of our riad.
 After a day of so much wine and delicious food, we crashed.

 The following morning, we did a hammam experience at the spa in Riad Rcif.
 I’ve done a few of these strangers-scrubs-you-down hammams in my time, but I found this one particularly funny.
 It was a “couples” hammam, which in this case meant Adam and I went into a small heated room, stripped down to underwear, and a woman alternated between us, dousing us with warm water spurting erratically from ancient pipes and scrubbing our epidermises off.
-At one point Adam and I discussed wether we should repair the broken sideview mirror on our car with my bare breasts inches from his face as a strange woman vigorously exfoliated my armpits and my underboob.
+At one point Adam and I discussed whether we should repair the broken sideview mirror on our car with my bare breasts inches from his face as a strange woman vigorously exfoliated my armpits and my underboob.
 I feigned comfort hard.

 Then, we set off, our cleanest and smoothest selves, to try and find some sites on our own, particularly Copper Square, the historic site of coppersmiths.
 You don’t need to imagine this place from 1,000 years ago, because I don’t think it has changed much.